htimsk/SecureKey/luks-unattended.md

 #### Key server unavailability

-Having the key on a remote server, allows us to remove it in case of theft, to protect the encrypted data.
+If the key is on a remote server, we can remove it to protect the encrypted data if the node is stolen.
 This a desirable feature from a security standpoint.
 On the other hand, it may cause data availablity issues.
 If during a system boot, the server hosting the key is unavailable, the container will not unlock.
 For this reason, we also create a manual decryption key, to be used in those cases.